kwoncharles/RMICalendar/README.md

 # Warning

-1) Input datetime format have to be like "yy.MM.dd.hh.mm"
+1) Input datetime format must to be like "yy.MM.dd.hh.mm"

 2) New schedule is added in sequence of date.
 And it won't be added if it conflicts with existing schedules.